starknet-io/SNIPs/SNIPS/snip-86.md

 ## Rationale

+### Requirements

+The specification for Sign-In with Starknet (SIWS) should be clear and align with existing standards, focusing on simplicity and broad usability.
+It should be a decentralized, open, and non-proprietary solution with long-term viability, avoiding unnecessary features that might complicate the implementation.
+The goal is to ensure a streamlined approach that enhances the user experience and security without catering to lesser-used projects seeking adoption through specification inclusion.

+Additional Functional Requirements:

+1. The interface presented to the user should be human-understandable and mostly free of machine-targeted artifacts, except for the necessary Starknet account address.
+2. Application Server Implementation: The application server must support the SIWS specification without necessitating changes in wallet implementations.
+3. Upgrade Path: Both applications and wallets already using account-based signing should have a clear and straightforward upgrade path to SIWS.
+4. Security Measures: Include facilities and guidelines to adequately mitigate Man-in-the-Middle (MITM) attacks, replay attacks, and malicious signing requests.

+### Design Goals

+1. Human-Friendly: Ensure the system is easy to understand and interact with for end-users.
+2. Simple to Implement: Developers should find the specification straightforward to implement without unnecessary complexity.
+3. Secure: The authentication method must provide robust security against common threats and vulnerabilities.
+4. Machine Readable: Messages should be structured so that machines can easily parse and validate them.
+5. Extensible: The specification should be flexible enough to accommodate future enhancements and extensions.

+### Technical Decisions

+#### Why Revision 1 Over 0

+- Poseidon Hash Function:

+  - Reason: Revision 1 leverages the Poseidon hash function, which allows handling larger message values.
+This decision addresses the 31-character limit in message fields, enabling the SIWS specification to support more comprehensive and detailed messages.
+  - Impact: Enhances the flexibility and utility of the SIWS protocol, allowing for more extensive use cases and improving overall functionality.

+#### Why Structured Data Format (EIP-712) Over Alternative Methods

+- EIP-712 for Compatibility and Security:
+  - Reason: Adopting the EIP-712 structured data format for message signing ensures compatibility with existing Starknet wallet implementations like Braavos and ArgentX.
+EIP-712 provides a standardized and secure way to handle structured data.
+  - Impact: Enhances interoperability, security, and ease of integration for developers and users.

+#### Why Include Starknet Account Contract Address

+- Precise Identification and Validation:
+  - Reason: Embedding the Starknet account contract address in the signed message allows for precise identification and validation of the user’s account.
+This ensures that the sign-in request is securely linked to the correct account.
+  - Impact: Improves security and traceability of the authentication process.

+### Out of Scope

+The SIWS specification will not cover:

+- Changes to the Starknet protocol are handled through separate Starknet Improvement Proposals (SNIPs) and require community and core team consensus.
+- The specification will not cover non-standard account implementations that do not follow the proposed Starknet Standard Account SNIP.
+- Features specific to individual applications that do not align with the core goals of simplicity, security, and interoperability will be excluded.
+- The focus is solely on the Starknet ecosystem, excluding integrations or interoperability with non-Starknet systems.

+### Considerations for Future Compatibility

+To ensure the Sign-In with Starknet (SIWS) specification remains relevant and adaptable, the following considerations for future compatibility are proposed.
+These items may be supported in future iterations of this specification or through new work items using this specification as a dependency:

+- Implementing versioning rules that allow for signing with minor revisions while maintaining compatibility with major versions.
+This will ensure that the specification can evolve without breaking existing implementations.
+- Incorporating other authentication mechanisms, such as biometric or hardware-based authentication, to provide more robust security options.
+- Supporting more advanced and customizable user interfaces for sign-in requests, improving user experience and clarity.

 ## Backwards Compatibility

 Current wallet implementations in Starknet, such as Braavos and ArgentX, use EIP-712 for structured data signing.
 This SIWS standard builds upon these existing practices while introducing enhancements specific to Starknet's capabilities.